jirikrepl/jirikrepl.com-hexo/source/_posts/Top-ten-Meteor-tips-and-tricks.md

 See more in [documentation](http://blazejs.org/api/spacebars.html#Comment-Tags).

+In the last paragraph of this [article](https://www.jetbrains.com/help/idea/2017.1/using-handlebars-and-mustache-templates.html) you can see how to setup ItelliJ Idea to use blaze/handlebars comments.

 ## #3 Validate data context of Blaze component
 First of all you already use [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) for collection validations, right?